 A relatively unknown and unexplored country in the heart of the Balkans, Albania oozes culture and history.
-This is one of the oldest regions in Europe—if not in the world—sharing basically the same history as Greece and Italy.
+This is one of the oldest regions in Europe—if not the world—sharing the same history as Greece and Italy.

 Albania lies between Macedonia, Kosovo, Greece, and Montenegro in a quiet corner of Europe.
-However, although it gets only a fraction of the crowds that visit Croatia, Greece, or Italy, those who do go there often find themselves surprised by its wealth of ancient sites, beautiful architecture, and vibrant culture.
+However, although it gets only a fraction of the crowds that visit Croatia, Greece, or Italy, those who go there often find themselves surprised by its wealth of ancient sites, beautiful architecture, and vibrant culture.

 Currency: Albanian Lek (Lek)